yellow006/SAD-VER/README.md

 __Detailed Introduction:__

+_0. Requirements_

+Environments: Python >= 3.7 / PyTorch >= 1.10 / CUDA >= 11.3 / Ubuntu 20.04 or Windows 11 23H2.

+The number of trainable parameters in the U-Net used by AV-DPM is approximately 146.21M, with a GPU memory usage of about 6GB.
+To deploy SAD-VER, a NVIDIA GPU with VRAM >= 8GB is recommended.

 _1. Data Preprocessing_

 Dataset (Public EEG dataset from Stanford Digital Repository, OCED) utilizd in this research is avaliable at: https://purl.stanford.edu/bq914sc3730